-As well as the areas listed below, general maintenance and health and safety checks are completed daily, weekly, half termly and termly by the Site Manager.
+As well as the areas listed below, general maintenance and health and safety checks are completed daily, weekly, half termly and termly by the Head of Maintenance.
 This promotes a safe environment.
-Checks are recorded and kept by the Site Manger, and reviewed termly by the Headteacher.
+Checks are recorded and kept by the Head of Maintenance, and reviewed termly by the SLT responsible for H&S and the Headteacher.